-Entrance is, due to the support of 7 ministries, free for policymakers of the Dutch ministries, excluding seperate research and advice entities.
+Entrance is, due to the support of the Dutch ministries, free for policymakers of the Dutch ministries, excluding seperate research and advice entities.
 The conference will take place in a hybrid format.
 Both physical and virtual participation for the speakers will be possible, participants will be able to attend the conference through a specialized platform.

 This conference treats the outcomes of the current crisis as input for the process for professionalizing the structured interaction between evidence and policymaking.
 The current learning processes and challenges will be analyzed in the context of the existing knowledge infrastructure for policymakers.
 Instruments for creating evidence for policymakers have tremendously grown with the introduction of Big Data and the development of algorithms for generating new insights.
-Another widespread development is the use of behavior insights in order to enhance the effectiveness of policy instruments and the growth of new standards for experimental policies
+Another widespread development is the use of Randomised Controlled Trials (RCT’s) in order to enhance the effectiveness of policy instruments and the growth of new standards for experimental policies

 Evidence for the effectiveness of new policy interventions is often related to the evaluation of policymaking.
 National Statistical Offices and many other governmental agencies play a role here.
-Evidence may also be used for the prediction of the effectiveness of new policies.
+Evidence may also - especially in crisis situations - be used for the prediction of the effectiveness of new policies.
 In the Netherlands, the Policy Analysis Agencies (Plan Bureaus) have gained a special reputation to generate broadly accepted calculations which predict the effectiveness of political programs.
 Behavior Insight Teams in different parts of the world also have gained a reputation in creating well substantiated instruments to predict and enhance the effectiveness of policy interventions.

 In all of these processes of shaping evidence informed policymaking, scientists from all kind of disciplines, whether it is data science, statistics, policy research, behavioral sciences or a structured way of fact checking, play a crucial role to substantiate the development of policies.
 These processes for a sound substantiation for policymaking are a main contribution to more effective and predictable policies, if well organized (a recent article by Times Higher Education discusses the groundbreaking pilot developed by Dutch experts to shape better policies through effective scientific support).

 Organizing evidence for policy